 Mark Heymann writes a fascinating article about how one is to offset the minimum wage increase, the focus must be on productivity.
 This is vastly true.
 Productivity is the key for hotel butlers and staff members to succeed, flourish and grow in their roles.

 Many hotel butler training operations focus on this by developing team building activities and games, dealing with problem-solving and how the individual copes with management and staff hierarchy.
-Butler service training can radically improve the productivity of the team, as they feel that they’re valued and appreciated by the employer and it gives them a safe space to develop and grow in.
+This type of service training can radically improve the productivity of the team.
+As they feel that they’re valued and appreciated by the employer and it gives them a safe space to develop and grow in.

 Butler Service Training

 Butler service training can give you an extra boost and step forward in your career.
-A certificate showing your commitment and investment in yourself and your future demonstrates a number of great qualities to any potential employer.
-Take the time to research your options and enrol on a butler service training course, or a specific skilled course to help gain you your next promotion or dream job!
+A certificate showing your commitment and investment in yourself and your future demonstrates a number of great qualities.
+Which many potential employers would be interested in.
+Take the time to research your options and enrol on a butler service training course.
+Or a specific skilled course to help gain you your next promotion or dream job!

 If you’d like to know more about Polo & Tweed and the Hotel Butler training we offer, for both candidates and for hotels looking to train their staff in situ, drop us a line and one our lovely consultants will get back in touch!